itsjustdanger/lunchlab/README.md

   - ~~Users' home pages are feeds of restaurants options (visited/unvisted)~~
   - ~~Users can 'thumbs-down' a restaurant option to permanently remove it from the feed~~
 #### User Profile
-  - Users have profile pages with profile pictures and editable details
+  - ~~Users have profile pages with profile pictures and editable details~~

 ## To Do
-- Refactor restaurant JSON conversion: right now we're doing it in a few places.
-Create a to_json method either on the model or somewhere reasonable.
+- Restaurant Creation Page
+  - Map inits with current user location
+  - No results selections?
+Only auto complete?
+- Restaurant Images
+  - Add attachable images to restaurants
+  - Pre-populate images based on google maps image api (if possible)
+  - Users can submit images to restaurants?
+- Restaurant Show pages
+  - Add additional details/content to restaurant show pages
+  - Add map display with marker to restaurant show pages.
+- Restaurant Reviews/Comments
+  - Style reviews with author information
+  - Style comments with author information and better load button
 - Add user information directly to review model.